bcaffo/regmodsbook/manuscript/12_multiple_variables.md

 variables.
 The P-values are for a test of whether all of the new variables are all zero or not (i.e. whether or not they're necessary).
 So this model would conclude that all of the added Model 3 terms are necessary over Model 2 and all of the Model 2 terms are necessary over Model 1.
 So, unless there were some other compelling reasons, we'd pick Model 3.
 Again, you don't want to blindly follow a model selection procedure, but when the models are naturally nested, this is a reasonable approach.

+## Exercises
+1. Load the dataset `Seatbelts` as part of the `Datasets` package via `data(Seatbelts)`.
+Use `as.data.frame` to convert the object to a dataframe.
+Fit a linear model of driver deaths with `kms`, `petrol` and `law` as predictors.
+2. Perform a model selection exercise to arrive at a final model.